Call-for-Code/Embrace-Additional-Ideas/README.md

 ## Goal for this project

-The desired outcome of this effort an open source technology solution that can have a measurable impact the problem statements and hills below.
+The desired outcome of this effort is an open source technology solution that can have a measurable impact on the problem statements and hills below.
 That solution can then be put to work within IBM and Red Hat, as well as society at large.

 As an example, this repository will evolve into a piece of technology that can be created and deployed, similar to the steps for other [Call for Code starter